carrotsrc/StrangeIO/README.md

 - Framework
 - Client library with implementation of environment, including processing units
 - Client front end interface for environment start and control

+## Dynamic Loading

+As of version 0.2a -- dynamic loading has been integrated into the framework so units can be loaded up at runtime without needing to be linked with the client at compile time.
+This enabling decoupling the RackUnit object files from framework.

 ## Hosting